ducakar/TextureReplacer/README.md

     GameData/TextureReplacer/PluginData/TextureReplacer/Config.cfg

-Currently, one can edit it do disable texture compression and mipmap generation or enable an experimental feature that spawns Kerbals helmet-less and in IVA suit when in breathable atmosphere.
+One can edit it to
+* disable texture compression,
+* disable mipmap generation,
+* disable atmospheric IVA suit,
+* disable jetpack removal for atmospheric IVA suit or
+* change air pressure required for atmospheric IVA suit.

 Notes
 -----
-* Helmet visor texture should be a 1x1 RGBA image that defines the colour.
 * Texture compression step is disabled if TextureCompressor is detected.
 Texture compression is then left to TextureCompressor, which is a more specialised mod for that purpose.